ekumenlabs/fruit_detection/README.md

 And once it finishes (note the scene does not evolve anymore) check the generated folder under `isaac_ws/datasets/YYYYMMDDHHMMSS_out_fruit_sdg` where `YYYYMMDDHHMMSS` is the stamp of the dataset creation.

+Typically 300 images are not enough.
+For a quick iteration it is recommended to go with 300 images to validate everything works as expected.
+When running the system for training a model more seriously you can go up to five thousands and spend between 15 and 20 minutes in doing so.
+You can quickly change the number of images to generate by editing `./isaac_ws/simulation_ws/conf/config.yml` and look for the `NUM_FRAMES` item.

 ## Training the model

 To train a model you need a NVidia Omniverse synthetic dataset built in the previous step.
 You first need to set up the following environment variable: